TravikSkoot/CleanUp/README.md

 ## Workflow
 🇺🇸
 1. After executing the script, it automatically determines the current directory it is located in.
-2. It creates subdirectories for images, videos, documents, archives, folders and other files if corresponding files are found in the current directory.
+2. It creates subdirectories for images, videos, audios, documents, programs, archives, folders and other files if corresponding files are found in the current directory.
 3. The script searches for all files and folders in the current directory.
 4. It skips the script itself and any shortcuts.
 5. It sorts the files into the appropriate subdirectories based on their file extensions.